RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 .. _model-configuration:

-3. Define your model configuration
+3. Define Your Model Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The configuration file defines the NLU and Core components that your model will use.
 In this example, your NLU model will use the ``supervised_embeddings`` pipeline.
-You can learn all about NLU pipelines :ref:`here <choosing-a-pipeline>`.
+You can learn about the different NLU pipelines :ref:`here <choosing-a-pipeline>`.

 Let's take a look at your model configuration file.